INSIDE: Roam the Gnome’s Guide to the BEST London shopping areas around town.

 A collection of beautifully restored market buildings with an open air piazza where the annual Punch and Judy festival is held.

-Home to Benjamin Pollocks Toy Shop and Pylones.
+Home to Benjamin Pollocks Toy Shop filled with vintage style British toys, and the colourful world of Pylones.

 Don’t miss the London Transport museum while you are here.